 Your RV tires may skid on the thin ice sheet or other slippery road conditions.
-Having tire chains can break the lack of friction and can make your journey multifold safer.
-It is not only a safety tool but a mandatory requirement set by states.
+Having tire chains can break the lack of friction and can make your journey multifold and safer.
+It is a safety tool and a mandatory requirement set by states.

 These are non-negotiable additions to the list, not only when traveling in winter but all year round in your RV.

 An RV trip is a hundred times better with a fluff buddy!
-However, you must make sure that they are prepped for the winter along with your RV.
+However, you must ensure they are prepped for the winter along with your RV.
 The best way to go about it is to track the temperature at your RV with Waggle Pet Monitor!